Your cookie preferences

 Which classic cars cost the most to insure? (exclusive data)

 We analysed the insurance premiums of the 10 most popular classic car brands and can reveal Ferrari has the highest classic car insurance premiums, on average.
-Stats show that the famous Italian car brand has an average annual total of £829 – around 36% higher than any other car manufacturer.
+Stats show that the famous Italian car brand has a median annual total of £804 – around 9% higher than any other car manufacturer.

-A horizontal bar graph showing the median annual insurance premiums of the 10 most popular classic car brands in the UK.
+Bar chart showing the average classic car insurance costs for the 10 most popular classic car brands

-As the only brand with average costs below £100, MG was by far the cheapest brand for classic car insurance.
-To put this in perspective, MG’s annual figures are around 58% less than Jaguar's (£217) and 89% less than Ferrari's.
+As the only brand with average costs below £200, MG was by far the cheapest brand for classic car insurance.
+To put this in perspective, MG’s annual figures are around 59% less than Jaguar's (£259) and 87% less than Ferrari's.
+It’s worth noting that costs may be higher if you’ve made previous claims before.

 Which UK region has the most classic cars?